cathyjf/CapitalisationExperiment/README.md

 The intervals shown in the chart are 95% confidence intervals; that is, the true population mean lies within the interval with 95% confidence.
-In the case of the column for the mean difference, if the true mean difference is zero, then it means the mean reading time is the same regardless of whether capitals are employed.
+In the case of the column for the mean difference, if the true mean difference is zero, then it indicates that the mean reading time is the same regardless of whether capitals are employed.
 For tests 1 through 3, the interval does contain zero, but in the case of test 0, it does not contain zero, so with 95% confidence, the population means are not equal for test 0.